 The Fifth and Sixth Anti-Money Laundering Directives should provide greater protection for the financial system through the prevention and detection of money laundering practices.
-This means for all companies concerned that their internal measures and the compliance program have to comply with and the anti-money laundering systems implemented in a short time.
+This means for all companies concerned that their internal measures and the anti-money laundering compliance have to comply with and the anti-money laundering systems implemented in a short time.

 Anti-Money Laundering Compliance with Sanction Scanner

-Sanction Scanner helps businesses to comply with AML regulations.
-Sanction Scanner is an AI-driven AML compliance software.
+Sanction Scanner helps businesses to comply with Anti-Money Laundering regulations.
+Sanction Scanner is an AI-driven Anti-Money Laundering software.
 Sanction Scanner provides enhanced global Sanction screening & PEP screening services.
 With Sanction Scanner, you can check your customer.
 Our database consists of over 1000 Sanction lists, regulatory and law enforcement, and other official global and local sanction and pep lists, including those issued by the USA, UK, UN, and other global major and minor government departments.